kakaroto/Beyond20/docs/api.md

 }
 ```
 Returns a report about whether the request was successfully forwarded to a VTT.
 See [format](#forwarded-message-response-format)

+Note that a skill check or saving throw or even a custom dice roll will include the roll results in the `attack_rolls` field.
+That field is misnamed as it really means the 'primary' rolls, which are the d20 in the case of a skill check/ability roll/saving throw, or the to-hit d20 rolls in an attack roll, or the custom dice formula in the case of a custom roll.

 Structure definition of non standard fields: [Beyond20Character](#beyond20-character-format), [WhisperType](#whisper-type-format), [Roll](#roll-format) and [DamageRollInfo](#damage-roll-info-format)